paypal/invoice-sdk-php/README.md

 }
 ```

-   * Install the SDK as a dependency using composer or the install.php script.
+   * Install the SDK as a dependency using composer or the [install.php](https://github.com/paypal/invoice-sdk-php/blob/master/samples/install.php) script from the samples directory.
    * Require `vendor/autoload.php` OR `PPBootStrap.php` in your application depending on whether you used composer or the custom installer.
    * Choose how you would like to configure the SDK - You can either
 	  * Create a hashmap containing configuration parameters and pass it to the service object OR